This Basic Driver Improvement Course (BDIC) is APPROVED

 >80% (unlimited exam retakes for FREE)

-We notify the Michigan SOS of your completion.
+We notify SOS on completion.

 DriveSafeToday makes the process of completing the course convenient, simple, and affordable.
 See how you can benefit from taking the Basic Driver Improvement Course (BDIC) today.